-It’s strange to think the Earth we are living on is continually spinning 24 hours a day, 7 days a week and 365 days a year as it orbits the sun.
+It’s strange to think that Earth the planet we are living on is continually spinning 24 hours a day, 7 days a week and 365 days a year as it orbits the Sun.
 One full orbit of the Sun takes a full year and and is the basis for the formation of our calendar.
 It takes 24 hours for the Earth to completely spin around once and is the basis of a daily 24 hour clock.
 But how fast does the earth spin on its axis and how can we calculate the speed?

 How to calculate how fast the Earth is spinning